Code-Institute-Submissions/Dominikwigh-carblog-django/README.md

 Acceptance criteria:
 * Given that i am a registered user of the website when i navigate to comments section i am able to leave a comment.
-* Given that i am a registered user i can click on 'leave a comment' and it send me to a comment form to submit.
+* Given that i am a registered user i can click on 'leave a comment' and it sends me to a comment form to submit.

 Implementation of tests:
 * Provide easy access to comment section.